From Click to Delivery: The Art of eCommerce Fulfillment

 Order processing is the series of tasks involved in receiving, reviewing, and preparing customer orders for shipment.
 It encompasses all the steps from the moment a customer places an order online with your eCommerce store to the point where the order is ready for shipping.

-The order processing workflow may vary depending on the specific business and its systems, but it typically includes the following steps:
+The order processing workflow varies depending on the specific business and its systems, but it typically includes the following steps:

 - Order Receipt: When a customer places an order with an online business, the order details are received electronically, generating a work order.
 The order information is then forwarded to the eCommerce fulfillment center for processing.